 In the late afternoon I took a walk after which I had an ouzo during the sunset.
 For dinner I had the rest of the left-over chicken and potatoes.
 It was very tasty, much better than the chicken you get in most tavernas.
 After dinner I spent at least 2 hours in the cockpit watching the reflections of the half moon and the stars and listening to music.
 It was much warmer then last night.
 It was so calm!
 What a difference 24 hours can make!
 Gone was the fury of last night and it was replaced by tranquility.
 The sea is endless: frightening and beguiling but she is never, never boring and dull.

 The barometer was up to 1005 mB and there was no wind.

 Saturday October 16, 2010, Day 18

-The forecasts this morning are the same as yesterday’s: light SSW wind for today and tomorrow, some possibility of rain, and by early Monday strong SE winds, possibly force 7, and maybe thunderstorms.
-Here this morning are scattered clouds and it is sunny.
+The forecasts this morning were the same as yesterday’s: light SSW wind for today and tomorrow, some possibility of rain, and by early Monday strong SE winds, possibly force 7, and maybe thunderstorms.
+Here this morning there were scattered clouds and it was sunny.

 There was some light wind from the SW with a swell from the S. I swam in the afternoon.
 The water was still murky but less than yesterday.
 It was a lazy kind of day.

 The evening was lovely and the sunset gorgeous.
 However, I felt an expectancy in the air, a feeling that bad weather is coming.
 It is good to be afraid of physical causes like storms and natural things rather then our modern fears of anthropogenic causes like crime, bad economies, etc. Cruising brings you close to these fears of nature and this is healthy.

 For dinner I boiled some tagliatelle and had them with a few pieces of the pot-roast.
 I would had been happy to go and eat at the Glaros taverna but, even this evening a Saturday it was shut.